Bank of England halts run of interest rate hikes as economy slows

 But it said services inflation was expected to remain elevated.

 The BoE's decision to pause its rate hikes came a day after the U.S. Federal Reserve also opted to keep borrowing costs on hold.
-Last week, the European Central Bank raised rates but suggested it might be the last for now.
+Last week, the European Central Bank raised rates but suggested its move might be the last for now.

 The MPC reiterated its message that it was prepared to raise borrowing costs again if needed.